You obviously want a great looking signature, but make sure you’re going about it the right way. Below are some tips to follow.

 - DO make sure links to your website and social networks have been hyperlinked and are current.

 - DON’T make your entire signature an image.
 Some email recipients block images by default, so they can forfeit your deliverability.
 However, if using an image is a must, don't scale it.
 Use a small image at 100%, not a 500px image at 4%.
 It's also not best to copy/paste an image from your website.

 - DO make sure your company has consistent brand standards and that your font matches them.
 Don’t use more than two colors.
 And only use one font in two sizes, max.

 - DON’T copy and paste from Microsoft Word.
 Doing so will retain formatting that will affect your signature appearance.
-Create your signature within Hatchbuck, or, use the special “paste from Word” option.
+Create your signature within BenchmarkONE, or, use the special “paste from Word” option.